 Washers with agitators pull and rub clothes to get them clean.
 Clothing damage can be seen in the amount of lint in your dryer.

 In recent years, clothes washer technology has seen dramatic improvements in efficiency and functionality.
-Selecting an ENERGY STAR certified washer ensures you get premium features and equal functionality, in addition to the following benefits:
+Selecting an ENERGY STAR certified washer gets you all these premium features and functionality, with the following additional benefits:

 Clothes Washer Tips

-Make laundry better with ENERGY STAR.
-Clothes washers and dryers that have earned the ENERGY STAR deliver superior efficiency and performance by incorporating advanced features, saving you $490 over the lifetime of an ENERGY STAR certified clothes washer and more with a washer / dryer pair.
-With ENERGY STAR, laundry is just better; better for your clothes, better for you and your family, better for the environment.
+Clothes washers and dryers that have earned the ENERGY STAR label provide superior energy efficiency by incorporating advanced features that deliver on performance while being gentler on your clothes.
+You can save $380 over the lifetime of an ENERGY STAR certified clothes washer and even more with an ENERGY STAR washer and dryer pair.
+And, using less energy to do your laundry reduces your carbon footprint and helps protect the climate.

 I Pledge to Make My Laundry Better with ENERGY STAR